moralesSantos/fieldsync-fullstack-app/README.md

 ### Future Updates:
    1. add resources section to include db/migration setup.sql file
-   2. Host to aws
+   2. Host to aws or another cloud platform
    3. implement ci/cd for seemless updates
-   4. Integrate adavanced UI feature like google maps or 3D cesium rendering
+   4. Integrate more advance features like 3D cesium rendering.

 I enjoyed creating this.
 Hope you enjoy.
 Have a great day!